Families at Summer School

 Four age bands allow parents the maximum choice for their children.
 Full details of Young Peoples Activities can be found by clicking on this link.

-During the week, Teenagers and Young Adventurers (9-17 years old) can also enjoy a supervised evening programme between 5.00pm and 7.00pm.
+During the week, Teenagers and Young Adventurers (9-17 years old) can also enjoy a supervised evening programme from 5.00pm.
 During this time we will be offering a wide choice of activities which may include outdoor adventures, treasure hunt, swimming inflatables, waterslide, Capture the Flag, Jailbreak, Gold Rush, art & crafts and more.

 Their week will culminate in a BBQ supper, farewell show and disco on the Friday evening, finishing at 9.00pm.
 Residential children can enjoy all entertainments free of charge.
 For non-residents, there will be a daily charge of £5 (Monday to Thursday) and £10 (Friday), payable daily or in advance for the week to the Team Leader.